J. Müller: Business divisions

 J. Müller has a trimodal terminal at the port in Brake, which enables the onwards transportation of goods by ship, rail or lorry.
 In accordance with the requirements for the processing of goods, which sometimes vary significantly, products can be handled on-site or stored at a location that is separate from the transshipment location.

 Agricultural products

 One of the company's primary fields of activity is the shipping and storage of agricultural products.
 Around 4 million tonnes of agricultural goods are handled each year at the Brake site.
 The goods primarily include feed, feed additives, grain and eco products, as well as fertiliser.

 Forestry products

 One of J. Müller's fields of activity has been the transshipment of paper pulp since 1968.
 These goods include paper, round timber, sawn timber and various derived timber products.
-These goods are predominantly exported for the construction industry in the USA, North Africa and Great Britain.
+These goods are predominantly exported for the construction industry in the US, North Africa and Great Britain.
 With more than a million transshipment tonnes a year, Brake seaport is the largest import port for paper pulp in Germany.